jselmani/Cyclops/README.md

 **Use Case Successful Post-conditions**: The user is authenticated by the system.</br>

 1. The student clicks on **Login**.
-2. The System brings up a modal for the user to enter his/her credentials.
+2. The System brings up a model for the user to enter his/her credentials.
-3. The user enters his/her credentials (username and password) and clicks on the **Login** button inside the modal.
+3. The user enters his/her credentials (username and password) and clicks on the **Login** button inside the model.
-	* The user can cancel this operation by clicking on the **cancel** button inside the modal.
+	* The user can cancel this operation by clicking on the **cancel** button inside the model.
 4. The system will query the database and compare the credentials provided by the user.
 If a match is found, then the system will authenticate the user.
 	* The system sends an error message in case authentication fails.
 The user can enter his/her credentials again.
 5. After the system successfully authenticates the user, they are redirected to a menu page displaying a list of options for flight training simulations.